AIR POLLUTION & HEALTH

 Cooling with sewer water?
 An additional 10–15 mile pipeline would bring sewage effluent from WSSC’s Piscataway sewage treatment plant to Brandywine to use as cooling water instead of fresh water.
 This pipeline requires approval from the Prince George’s Department of Permits and Inspections, WSSC and the Maryland Highway Administration.
 Sewage effluent (the liquids that are separated out at a sewage treatment plant) is a highly contaminated solution containing disinfection byproducts, metals and numerous Classes of discarded and excreted biologically active chemicals such as active pharmaceutical ingredients and personal care products, endocrine disrupting compounds, mutagenic cytotoxins and others.
 Cooling with this sewage effluent means evaporating this contaminated water into the air above Brandywine.

 The majority of natural gas used in the U.S. comes from fracking, a highly controversial process used to shatter bedrock with a mixture of sand, water, toxic chemicals and pressure, to release gas from underground.
 This practice has contaminated groundwater and surface water in Pennsylvania, to the point where some residents cannot drink or shower in their well water, and some can even light it on fire.
-In the 2015 legislative session, Maryland put a two-year moratorium on fracking in the state, and will be considering a ban, as New York State recently adopted.
-There is shale gas under southern Prince George’s County, so the prospect of fracking coming to our county is a real possibility if not banned by the county or state.
-However, even if fracking is prevented in the county or state, these power plants will still be supporting fracking in Pennsylvania by using gas brought here via pipelines.
+In the 2017 legislative session, Maryland banned fracking in the state.
+However, these power plants support fracking in Pennsylvania by using gas brought here via pipelines.

 CHEAP GAS: ENDING SOON